josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Matt's claimed he/Automattic have been soliciting WP Engine for increased contributions for "years," and that they've given "$0" to the WordPress foundation.
 To the best of my knowledge, neither of those claims has been substantiated, but I suppose they don't really change this discussion much either way, because again: Matt's taken it upon himself to act as the WP PD to enforce a law that isn't even a law.

 [Edit 9/28/24: It's also worth calling out that Matt is the one doing _all_ the math on _both_ companies' contributions, and he's quite obviously skewing the numbers heavily in his own favor, as I explore more in the next section.
-Even without seeing the full ledger, it's clear Matt's making some highly suspect choices on what counts and what doesn't.
-If he wanted to make the point that WPE was doing less than his company, he really should've showed up with something at least vaguely resembling an objective tally.
-But the numbers he showed fall apart at even a cursory examination, and even if a less biased dataset would've still made his point, it really damages Matt's credibility that he came in with such blatantly one-sided figures.]
+Even without seeing the full ledger, it's pretty clear Matt's making some highly suspect choices on what counts and what doesn't.
+He really should've showed up with something at least vaguely resembling an objective tally if he wanted to make this point.
+The numbers he showed fall apart at even a cursory examination.
+And even if an unbiased dataset would still agree with him, it seriously damages Matt's credibility that he came in with such blatantly one-sided figures.]

 So that's it; that's what Matt's mad about.
 There's _some_ substance there, and in a vacuum, I think he'd probably have a lot of people on his side.